greed0803/ripple-dev-portal/content/rippled-configuration.md

 # Author's Research Notes from example-rippled.cfg file
 <!-- (JBH) -->

 **Note:** Many of the the children/sub-sectional fields were skipped during the first round of research.
-See [](https://github.com/ripple/rippled/blob/develop/doc/rippled-example.cfg).
+See [rippled-example.cfg file on Github](https://github.com/ripple/rippled/blob/develop/doc/rippled-example.cfg).

 ## Configuration